 St. Clair County Health Center

-We cannot keep you from doing whatever you want to do, but we would hope you would care enough about others (family, friends, neighbors) in your community to keep them safe and well.
-Between protests, riots, opening up the State, parties, shows, graduations, etc. we will be seeing increases in the State.
+We would hope you would care enough about others (family, friends, neighbors) in your community to keep them safe and well.
+Between protests, riots, opening up the State, parties, shows, graduations, car shows, camps, church, other gatherings, etc. we will be seeing increases in the State.
 It is up to each individual to do what is necessary to be safe and prevent further spread of this disease.
-PLEASE, do your part.
+PLEASE, do your part!
 We don't ask you to give up your freedoms.
-We ask you to volunteer to care about the rest of the community, your neighbors, to keep others healthy.
+We ask you to volunteer to care about the rest of the community, your neighbors, friends and family to keep others healthy.
 THANK YOU for doing your part!

 Pools/Parks and Recreation: